mlr-org/mlr-web/README.md

 4. Preview your post by running `blogdown::serve_site()`.

-5. Commit the Rmd and HTML file and possible external ressources.
+5. Commit the **Rmd and HTML** file and possible external resources.

 6. Open a Pull Request.
-You can preview the changes you made by blicking on "Details" of your opened PR on Github:
+You can preview the changes you made by clicking on "Details" of your opened PR on Github:

 ![](static/images/readme01.png)